These weekly classes reflect my interests and specialisms

 “It’s been great to work as part of a team – I’ve missed that!”

-DanceSense is a fun, gentle dance programme specifically for people living with neurological conditions that have affected their movement (such as Parkinson’s or those who are recovering from a Stroke).
-It gives participants the opportunity to develop confidence and express themselves creatively in a supportive environment.
-I draw upon my training in Dance for Parkinson’s to provide enjoyable, beneficial sessions.
+DanceSense is a fun, gentle dance programme specifically for people living with neurological conditions that have affected their movement (such as Parkinson’s, MS or those who are recovering from a stroke).
+Participants have the opportunity to develop confidence and express themselves creatively whilst having lots of laughs along the way.
+Some people come with partners or family members, others come along on their own.

 For further details, and to book a place, please click here.